Doogle-99/gti-mcp-standalone/README.md

 ### Frequently Asked Questions

 **Q: Do I need a paid VirusTotal account?**
 A: No, a free VirusTotal account works.
-Note that free accounts have lower rate limits.
+Note that free accounts have lower rate limits and not all MCP tools and features will work even though they will show as available.

 **Q: Can I use this with OpenAI or other LLM providers?**
 A: Yes!
 This is an MCP server.
 Any MCP-compatible client can use it, not just Claude.